2026 Summer Internship

-Marine Mammals of Maine (MMoME) is accepting applications for our summer harbor seal pup season internship, now through January 31st, 2024.
+Marine Mammals of Maine (MMoME) is accepting applications now through February 18th, 2026 for the summer harbor seal pup season internship.
+This internship begins on May 5th and concludes on August 16th, 2026.
 MMoME is a non-profit organization federally authorized to respond to live and dead marine mammals and sea turtles between Kittery and Rockland, Maine, covering some of the busiest seal stranding activity on the East Coast.
-MMoME also operates a unique triage and rehabilitation center which provides critical care to nearly 50 sick and injured pinnipeds annually.
+MMoME also operates a unique triage and rehabilitation center which provides critical care to around 50 sick and injured pinnipeds annually.
+Currently, this is the only facility taking in maternally dependent harbor seal pups.
 Additionally, our mission and work heavily encompasses marine mammal research, education, and outreach.

-MMoME is seeking flexible, positive, and independent interns who will be given the unique opportunity to participate in a variety of activities.
-Interns will learn marine mammal field health assessment, handling, basic husbandry and clinical care of pinnipeds, as well as Level A data collection, necropsy, and sampling of deceased marine mammals.
-The internship is based out of Midcoast Maine (town of Brunswick), though travel throughout our response region and New England will be necessary.
-Interns will work as a team alongside volunteers and staff to accomplish MMoME’s broad scope of work during our busiest time of year and will be required to dedicate 40-50 hours per week to the internship (approximately 4 days/week).
-These hours will include holidays, weekends, late nights and early mornings.
-This internship is unpaid.
-Intern housing may be provided for a monthly fee.
-There are numerous seasonal job opportunities available in the area to supplement income, and work schedules are created for interns to be able to acquire a job if needed.
+MMoME is seeking flexible, positive, independent, and hard-working interns who will be given the unique opportunity to participate in a variety of activities.
+Interns will learn marine mammal field health assessment, handling, basic husbandry and clinical care of pinnipeds, as well as Level A data collection, and sampling and necropsy of deceased marine mammals.
+The internship is based out of Midcoast Maine (town of Brunswick), though travel throughout our response region will be necessary.
+Interns will work closely as a team alongside volunteers and staff to accomplish MMoME’s broad scope of work during our busiest time of year, and will be required to dedicate 5 full days per week to the internship.
+These hours will include holidays, weekends, late nights, and early mornings.
+Interns are provided with housing and a stipend to help support the cost of living during the summer.

 Key Tasks and Responsibilities

-Stranding Response: respond to live and dead cetacean, pinniped, and sea turtle strandings to collect Level A data, perform health assessment, and monitor, relocate, and collect for rehabilitation or humane euthanasia.
+Stranding Response: respond to live and dead cetacean, pinniped, and sea turtle strandings to collect Level A data, collect biological samples, perform health assessments, monitor, relocate, or collect for rehabilitation or humane euthanasia.
 Carcass collection for disposal or necropsy will also be required.

-Patient Care: assist with all aspects relating to the care of sick, injured, and abandoned pinnipeds (primarily harbor seal pups) undergoing short, or long-term care at MMoME’s center.
-Tasks include extensive cleaning of animal enclosures/dishes/laundry, etc., meal prep, tube-feeding, assisting with medical procedures, animal restraint for exams, running diagnostic lab samples, charting, medical record maintenance, and patient transport to other long-term care facilities.
+Patient Care: assist with all aspects relating to the care of sick, injured, and abandoned pinnipeds (primarily harbor seal pups) undergoing care at MMoME’s center.
+Tasks include extensive daily cleaning of animal enclosures/dishes/laundry, etc., meal prep, tube-feeding, assisting with medical procedures, animal restraint for exams, running diagnostic lab samples, charting, and medical record maintenance.

-Necropsy: transport carcasses to necropsy and compost sites, assist staff with necropsy of fresh dead pinnipeds (both from the field, and rehab patients that pass), and cetaceans, archive necropsy samples, and maintain and clean necropsy equipment.
+Necropsy: transport carcasses to necropsy and compost sites, assist staff with necropsy of fresh dead pinnipeds (both from the field, and rehab patients), and cetaceans, archive necropsy samples, and maintain and clean necropsy equipment.

 Education and Outreach: give presentations to the public about the organization, attend outreach and fundraising events, and help create educational materials.